The online casino market in the US saw record-setting revenues through 2022, as the six states with legal iGaming generated massive profits.

 Michigan and Pennsylvania also saw upwards of $1 billion in online casino revenue through 2022, coming in at $1.58 billion and $1.36 billion respectively.
 MI online casinos saw a 47.8% increase in revenue after 2021, while PA online casinos recorded a 22.6% increase year-over-year.

 |West Virginia||$109.51 Million|

-Smaller states like Connecticut, West Virginia, and Delaware saw just over $350 million in online casino revenue combined, which helped pad the massive $5 billion total figure.
+Smaller states also helped pave the way to the massive $5 billion total figure.
+Online casinos in West Virginia, in addition to the Delaware online casinos and CT online casinos saw just over $350 million in online casino revenue combined, which .
 Nevada is the only other US state with some legal form of mobile casino gambling, which is limited strictly to online poker.

 These figures are expected to grow significantly through 2023 and continue to set new records each year as legal online casinos expand across the US.
 States looking for new tax revenue streams are turning to online casinos, even with sports betting already legalized in 33 states and Washington DC.

 New Legalized Markets Would Drive Figures Higher in 2023

 Massive states like New York, Illinois, Indiana, Maryland, and Iowa are all expected to visit some kind of online casino legislation in 2023.
 States as large as New York would also bring in over $1 billion per year in online casino revenue, bringing these annual figures even higher.